More Than 75 Percent of Earth's Land Areas Are 'Broken,' Major Report Finds - Slashdot

 Land degradation -- including deforestation, soil erosion, and salinity and pollution of fresh water systems -- is also driving species to extinction and aggravating the effects of climate change, the report concludes.
 It was written by more than 100 leading experts from 45 countries for the Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES).
 IPBES is the 'IPCC for biodiversity,' a scientific assessment of the status of non-human life that makes up the Earth's life support system.

-Oh for fuck's sake (Score:5, Insightful)
+Oh for fuck's sake (Score:2, Insightful)

 Can we please stop saying that anything that has any type of problem is "broken?"